 - ½ tsp red pepper flakes or Aleppo pepper (optional)

-- 1- 15oz can of Cannellini beans, rinsed and drained
+- 1- 15oz can of cannellini beans, rinsed and drained

-- 1 tspred wine vinegar or apple cider vinegar
+- 1 tsp red wine vinegar or apple cider vinegar

 Instructions